 As you compose your cover letter, don’t be passive.
 Add action verbs and words to make your writing more persuasive.
 Don’t just list your duties — show how you helped the customers reach their goals.

-For instance, instead of saying that your “answered the phone”, be more elaborate and demonstrate how well you did your job.
-An effective call center worker analyzes customer problems, provides recommendations, researches Solutions, provides answers, and resolves problems.
-You may have even escalated issues that you determined it to be too complex.
+For instance, instead of saying that you “answered the phone”, be more elaborate and demonstrate how well you did your job.
+An effective call center worker analyzes customer problems, provides recommendations, researches solutions, provides answers, and resolves problems.
+You may have even escalated issues that you determined to be too complex.